OpenMx/OpenMx/docs/source/GrowthMixtureModel_Matrix.rst

    -2LL = -2 * \sum_{i=1}^n \sum_{k=1}^m \log (p_k l_{ki})
    \end{eqnarray*}

-This is specified using an ``mxAlgebra`` function, and used as the argument to the ``mxAlgebraObjective`` function.
-Then the objective function, matrices and algebras used to define the mixture distribution, the models for the respective classes and the data are all placed in one final ``mxModel`` object, shown below.
+This is specified using an ``mxAlgebra`` function, and used as the argument to the ``mxFitFunctionAlgebra`` function.
+Then the fit function, matrices and algebras used to define the mixture distribution, the models for the respective classes and the data are all placed in one final ``mxModel`` object, shown below.

 .. code-block:: r

-	algObj <- mxAlgebra(-2*sum(
+	algFit <- mxAlgebra(-2*sum(
-          log(classProbs[1,1] %x% Class1.objective + classProbs[2,1] %x% Class2.objective)),
+	          log(classProbs[1,1]%x%Class1.fitfunction + classProbs[2,1]%x%Class2.fitfunction)),
-          name="mixtureObj")
+	          name="mixtureFit")

-	obj <- mxAlgebraObjective("mixtureObj")
+	fit <- mxFitFunctionAlgebra("mixtureFit")

 	gmm <- mxModel("Growth Mixture Model",
 		mxData(
 	    	observed=myGrowthMixtureData,